untergeek/kustomized/pihole-ha/README.md

   `base/deployments/read-only/deployment.yaml`.
 This is because the local databases cannot be cleaned on the read-only system.
 Leaving them set at the default (365 days) means they will never attempt to clean up.

+- Any changes to `/etc/dnsmasq.d/*.conf` on the read-write node must be accompanied by `/usr/local/bin/pihole restartdns` on the read-only nodes in order to be picked up on those nodes.